 Nearly a million reconnaissance pictures were assembled in the years before the invasion and painstakingly pored over to answer these questions.

 When they had been, the gears of the giant Allied military machine started to move towards invasion, but not before a great deception.

 Huge numbers of fake tanks and other military equipment were used to help stage a military façade and give Hitler the impression that an attack on France would be launched nearer to Calais.

 The real hammer blow would, of course, land 250 miles to the west.

 When it did, the first soldiers to land in France were men of the Oxford and Bucks Light Infantry.

-They didn't do so on the beaches though.
-They entered enemy territory under the cover of darkness at 12:01 am on June 6, towed in three gliders.
+They didn't land on the beaches though.
+They entered enemy territory under the cover of darkness at 12:01am on 6 June, towed in three gliders.

 Their mission was to capture Pegasus Bridge, which spanned the Caen Canal.
 Allied forces would require it to get across the canal, as they drove inland after hitting the beaches.

 To call these men brave would be an understatement.
 Gliders were flimsy, relatively slow, and, if spotted, vulnerable to anti-aircraft fire.
 Unlike paratroopers, men aboard gliders were not issued parachutes, so if their glider was hit, there was no chance of escape – every one of them would tumble to their deaths.
 Many fully expected to die that day.